 The simplicity and purity of this teaching did not prove sufficient to the Hellenist-Latin church 'fathers' and still does not prove sufficient today.

-The minds of the said 'fathers' were set in the key of a different structure to that of the Hebrew apostles and the doctrines built up around the person of Jesus are a reflection of their gentile theology.
+The minds of the said 'fathers' were set in the key of a different structure to that of the Israelite apostles and the doctrines built up around the person of Jesus are a reflection of their gentile theology.

 To accept this, is to accept that the issues for which he lived and died were issues applicable only to that time and only to those circumstances.

 Many preachers and theologians reason that because these doctrines have been taught for so many years, they are somehow thus endowed with weight, with truth.
 The only truth in this view is that they have been taught long enough to become 'traditional'.
 Jesus himself told the Pharisees that they made 'void the word of God' by their tradition.
 (Mark 7:13).
 Those who rely on 'tradition' to bolster their arguments stand in precisely the same position as their intellectual ancestors.

 The expectancy and hope of the Israelites was that, some day, one would arise who would save them from their sins and show them the way to life, not the inherited death through Adam.
 The Israelites had very definite ideas about this man and these were recorded in the books of the Hebrew Scriptures.
 Many Christians are unaware of what exactly the Israelites did expect and this ignorance has facilitated the building up of the erroneous doctrines of the Christian Churches.

 When the fervent hope of a 'messiah' transitioned to a practical reality in Jesus, it moved John to write:

 "All things came into existence through him, and apart from him, not even one thing came into existence.
 What has come into existence by means of him was life, and the life was the light of men.
 And the light shineth in the darkness but the darkness comprehended it not."
 (John 1:3-5.
 See also Acts 26:18)